semihberkayozturk/nodejs-quiz-cli/README.md

-# A fancy CLI to test your Node.js knowledge.
+# A fancy CLI tool to test your Node.js knowledge.

-## Usage
+## Take the Test

 ```
 npx nodejs-quiz-cli